c17hawke/DVC-CNN-TF-pipeline-demo/README.md

-# dvc-project-template
+# DVC-CNN-TF-pipeline-demo
-DVC project template
+DVC project for DL usecase using tensorflow